melaniebrgr/learning-computer-science/04-rust/05-ownership.md

 # Ownership

-You can have

-- the value
-- a reference to a value
-- a mutable reference to a value
+Who owns the value and how long does it live for?
+Some languages use garbage collection to manage memory, in others programmers explicitely manage memory.
+Rust follows a different strategy, using ownership rules to decide how to manage memory.
+This is how we get "automatic memory management", or "garbage collection at the compiler level".

 ## Rules of ownership

-Each value in Rust has an owner.
+**Each value in Rust has an owner.**
-There can only be one owner at a time.
-One Lord of the Ring.
+**There can only be one owner at a time**--one Lord of the Ring.
-When the owner goes out of scope, the value will be dropped.
+There can be unlimited immutable borrows (references), _or_ only one mutable borrow.
+That is, you can read the value as many times as you want _or_ write the value in once place.

 A scope is the range within a program for which a value is valid.
+**When the owner goes out of scope, the value will be dropped.**
+In rust a scope is created with curly brace blocks.
+A reference also cannot outlive its value.
 Deallocating resources at the end of an item’s lifetime is called Resource Acquisition Is Initialization (RAII).

-In the case of a string literal, since the contents are known at compile time the text is hardcoded right into the final executable and is available for the duration of the program.
-On the other hand, with a String type, memory needs to be allocated on the heap in order to support a potentially mutable, growable piece of text.
-The memory needs to be requested from the allocator and returned to the allocator when it no longer in use.
+## Drop

+Dropping means releasing memory.
-When a variable on the heap goes out of scope, the value will be cleaned by dropping it, unless ownership of the data has been moved to another variable.
+When a variable on the heap goes out of scope the value is cleaned by dropping it, unless ownership of the data has been moved to another variable.
-That is, once the variable that owns the data goes out of scope, memory is automatically returned during program execution by calling `Drop`.
+Once the variable that owns the data goes out of scope, memory is automatically returned during program execution by calling `Drop`.
-Anything that requires allocation implements `Drop`, and therefore cannot implement `Copy`.
+Anything that requires allocation implements `Drop`.

+## Copy

 Values that implement the `Copy` trait: